 - 2 PVC Chain guides

-- 2 #10-32 x 3/4" Phillips Head Machine Screws
+- 2 #10-32 x /4" Phillips Head Machine Screws

 - 2 #10 Flat Washers

 - 2 #10 Lock Washers

 - 2 #10-32 Hex Nuts

 Belts run more efficiently when they are loose.
 Tight belts drag on the pulleys and create excessive radial loads on the bearing surfaces.
 This causes premature wear and wastes battery current through increased frictional losses and heat.
-Since the wheel pulleys are on fixed centers, it may eventually become necessary to provide belt tensioning as the belts loosen with wear.
+Since the wheel pulleys are on fixed centers, it may become necessary to provide belt tensioning as the belts loosen with excessive wear.

-To accomplish this, a PVC tensioner is fastened onto the bottom chassis plate only during installation.
-The illustration below shows the initial position of the belt tensioner.
+To accomplish this, a PVC tensioner made from a slotted piece of /2" PVC pipe may be fastened onto the bottom chassis plate only.
+The illustration above shows the initial position of the belt tensioner.
 Final adjustment can be made when the chassis is assembled, and the tensioner can be tightened in place.
 Pay close attention to the position of the tensioner with respect to the hole pattern as shown.

-Note that the degree of tensioning can be adjusted by shimming the
+The degree of tensioning can be adjusted by shimming the PVC pipe section with washers.